appcircleio/appcircle-docusaurus/docs/workflows/android-specific-workflow-steps/build-and-test/wait-for-android-emulator.md

 ---
 title: Wait for Android Emulator
-metaTitle: Wait for Android Emulator
+description: The Wait for Android Emulator step waits for the Android Emulator to boot.
+You must use this step before running any UI tests.
-metaDescription: Wait for Android Emulator
+tags: [android, mobile, emulator]
 sidebar_position: 12
 ---